blast-netowrk/blast.io/instruction.md

    ```

 4. We will process your request and provide a link with the payment to obtain a license key
+5. Please ensure your server node is accessible to ap-southeast-1.aws.data.mongodb-api.com for online verification.
-5. Please note that this license key is strictly tied to the machine's service account and cannot be changed
+6. Please note that this license key is strictly tied to the machine's service account, it is changable by email to blastnetwork support, there will be 1-3 days window without any downtime.

 For Running on Ingress